 Waterfalls are also their most impressive at this time, with the Nam Tok Bua Tong Waterfall (AKA the Sticky Waterfall) and Mae Sa Waterfall being two popular spots to splash around in.
 In recent years authorities have taken more steps to monitor flash flooding, resulting in the odd unannounced closure to ensure the safety for visitors.

-For ultimate rainy season vibes, head to Pai in July for the yearly Pai Jazz & Blues Festival that takes over the small mountain town with a heavy schedule of outdoor cafe and bar performances that continue rain or shine.
+Each July, the Pai Jazz & Blues Festival takes over the hippie mountain town with a heavy schedule of outdoor performances that continue rain or shine.

 Explore related stories